Founder and President, Alicia Jean Demetropolis

 Catherine Demes Maydew

-Catherine has been an adjunct accounting professor at Creighton University.
-Her clients have included Scott Residential Management LLC and the Omaha Community Playhouse.
-She also received the 2010 Chapter Service Award from the Association of Government Accountants at their July 2010 meeting in Orlando.
+As an independent CPA, her clients have included Scott Residential Management, LLC, and the Omaha Community Playhouse.
+Along with previously serving as an adjunct accounting professor at Creighton University, Catherine has also received the 2010 Chapter Service Award from the Association of Government Accountants at their July 2010 meeting in Orlando.

-Catherine is a business partner for the Nonprofit Association of the Midlands.
+Catherine is proud to be a business partner for the Nonprofit Association of the Midlands.
 She serves on the following boards:

 - Omaha Academy of Ballet